Master Gardener Volunteers

-The mission of the Pinellas County Master Gardener program is to maintain a pool of highly trained volunteers who will serve as an extension of the Natural Resources Department.
+The mission of the Pinellas County Master Gardener program is to train a core of volunteers to assist the county agent in delivering information to residents on how to design, plant and care for their plants and landscapes in a Florida-Friendly way.
 Master Gardeners offer education to the citizens of Pinellas County on environmentally sound Florida Friendly Landscape practices based on the latest University of Florida / IFAS research data, as well as provide support to 4-H and other youth programs.

 Prior training, education, and gardening knowledge are not needed for selection to the Master Gardener training program.
 A sincere desire to learn and help others and a personal commitment to volunteer service are the main traits needed.